Creative happiness and the reset button

 “I’ve done it all, so what now?”

 Three low points.
-Three compelling reasons to hit the reset button in the creative life.
+Three compelling reasons to hit the reset button in a creative life.

 Point 1: There’s not much to lose in your late 20s.